jooby-dev/jooby-docs/docs/analog/commands/GetTime2000.md

 ## Response

 It's a mandatory confirmation to [GetTime2000 request](./GetTime2000.md#request).
-It is sent immediately after device power on.
+It is also sent immediately after device power on, and then periodically (once per `24` hours) without a request.
-After it a device sends it periodically (once per 24 hours).

 ### Format